Taylor Walls Preview, Player Props: Rays vs. Guardians

 Taylor Walls At The Plate

-- Walls is batting .211 with 11 doubles, two triples, seven home runs and 36 walks.
+- Walls is hitting .211 with 11 doubles, two triples, seven home runs and 36 walks.

-- Walls has an RBI in 19 of 75 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 25.0% of his games this year, Walls has had at least one RBI.
+He's picked up more than one in 5.3% and driven in three or more of his team's runs in two contests.

-- In 41.3% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (12.0%).
+- He has scored a run in 32 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.